Anuradhakathe/Restaurant-_Website/README.md

 Restaurant-Website-Project

-This is Restaurant Website build using HTML, CSS and JavaScript
+This is Restaurant Website build using HTML, CSS and JavaScript.

 Website link :- https://eternity-restaurant.netlify.app/